By Ryan Rivera

 One of the problems I have as an advocate for the widespread treatment of anxiety disorders is that the Internet only has so much reach.
 Yes, there are hundreds of millions of people online, but most of them consistent of men and women that can afford or have access to online tools.
 In addition, the ability to connect with them is precipitated by the idea that they can find me.
 I do the majority of my advocacy online because that’s where I can have the largest impact, and yet there are groups excluded from that impact, either because they have no access to the Internet or not enough awareness of the issue to seek out advice or treatment.

-This is a serious problem, because numerous studies have shown that those of low socioeconomic status, particularly men and women of color, are highly unlikely to seek out mental health treatment, and when they do receive treatment their treatment times tend to be shorter than the rest of the population.
+This is a serious problem, because numerous studies have shown that those of low socioeconomic status, particularly men and women of color, are highly unlikely to seek mental health treatment, and when they do receive treatment their treatment tends to be shorter than the rest of the population.
 There is a stigma in many low income communities (and many cultural communities as well) that those that seek out mental health treatment are “crazy, “weak,” or potentially even dangerous.

 None of this even mentions the prohibitive cost of mental health care, especially for those with problematic but not necessarily life altering mental health issues (such as anxiety and mild depression) where institutionalization is not an option.